England Slalom Talent Pathway

 The support that we can provide is finite and we are selective to ensure we offer appropriate programme places and development opportunities.
 Our philosophy is that by publishing and explaining our pathway, its aims, standards, expectations and associated development, we make it as easy as possible for everyone to understand why and how we make these hard decisions.

-To sign up to the Southern/Central Slalom School training weekends please register and pay using this sign up page HERE.
+To book onto the Holiday Camp at Grandtully please register and pay using this sign up page HERE.
+The booking window closes at 23:59 on Sunday 25th July.

-The expression of interest form is not your booking confirmation for any Northern/Central or Southern/Central series training weekends.
+The expression of interest form is not your booking confirmation for any of the Northern/Central or Southern/Central series training weekends.

 For information on bookings, payments and timetables please contact; Talent Operations Coordinator. [email protected]